yuanyangwu/flink-training/doc/43_Understand_Window_Lateness.md

 Q2: How does Flink decide whether a window can accept an event?

 A: If an event arrives before window ends, it is accepted.
 Otherwise, it is dropped.
+Window fires a result if window accepts a event between [window max timestamp, window max timestamp + lateness).

 window000 max timestamp + lateness is 2018-11-08T13:00:00.099 + 0.010 = 2018-11-08T13:00:00.109. "(Mike,40000)" is accepted because it happens before watermark "WATERMARK.2018-11-08T13:00:00.109". "(Mike,500000)" is dropped because it happens after the watermark.